SuperbCricket/TrainingWell/README.md

 Each of the 5 Normal Challenges teaches you about obscure tech related to a specific item.
 This means you'll only need one item to complete each challenge.

-To prevent carrying items between challenges, the map will softlock the player in place.
+To prevent carrying items between challenges, the map will softlock the player.
 This restriction is necessary until a workaround is found for caching player inventory.

 ## Important